section-engineering-education/engineering-education/articles/mongodb-nodejs-custom-ranking/index.md

 #### What we will be doing

-We are going to establish a connection to a MongoDB database, insert some dummy data which we will thereafter query and sort them using a custom ranking function.
+We are going to establish a connection to a MongoDB database, insert some dummy data which we will thereafter query, and sort them using a custom ranking function.

 #### Prerequisites